beacon-biosignals/StableHashTraits.jl/README.md

 - `HashVersion{3}` avoids more hash collisions, by ensuring that the type of primitive types is encoded in the hashed data.
 It has a minor cost in speed relative to HashVersion{3}.
-- Favor version 3 over 2 in all cases.
+- Favor version 3 over 2 in all cases; though there is a small cost in speed, both versions 2 and 3 pay this cost.

 ### In 1.1